khadija-ashraf/JavaCoreConcepts/src/com/inheritanceAndInterface/README.md

 In this article, we will understand why Java has Abstract Class, Interface, Inheritance.

 Preface: In this article I've tried to address the curious and fluctuating nature of a human brain while reading a new concept.
 Every topic mentioned here describes, what is it, why it was needed, how we can use, twist, tweak it.
-Disclaimer: There will be less code, as I believe, syntax many times creates distractions in the progression of learning.
-No worries, I've included code snippets, also the reference java files are uploaded in the repo.
+The reference java files are uploaded in the repo.

 Please, feel free to reach me if you have any corrections, suggestions, comments, liking, disliking... :)  oh yeah, I assume that you know Java syntax, and have read/known/heard about these mentioned topics before.